pakrym/pipelines/pipelines.md

 ## How do I use them?

 The APIs exist in the [System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) nuget package.
-H

-ere's an example of a .NET Core 2.1 server application that uses pipelines to handle line based messages (our example above) https://github.com/davidfowl/TcpEcho.
+Here's an example of a .NET Core 2.1 server application that uses pipelines to handle line based messages (our example above) https://github.com/davidfowl/TcpEcho.
 It should run with `dotnet run` (or by running it in Visual Studio).
 It listens to a socket on port 8087 and writes out received messages to the console.
 You can use a client like netcat or putty to make a connection to 8087 and send line based messages to see it working.

 Today Pipelines powers Kestrel and SignalR and we hope to see it at the center of many networking libraries and components from the .NET community.